michigan-musicer/michigan-musicer.github.io/_posts/2023-10-16-checkpoint-1.md

 Anyway, that's where I'm at right now.
 My first class is in an hour.
 I'll keep you all posted.

 [^1]: It really should be seven.
 The sun is setting at 15:30 in December, which is completely bonkers to me.
-But then you could say Poland is Eastern European, and they really don't like it when you say that...
+But then you could say Poland is Eastern European, and supposedly they really don't like it when you say that...
 [^2]: Nothing against the folks who are satisfied at that prospect; I do enjoy coding and I find large software ecosystems in particular fascinating.
 But I don't think coding by itself is enough to satisfy me.